ScottLogic/blog/_posts/2024-11-01-an-introduction-into-karate-test-automation.markdown

 ID's and then send a DELETE request to `https://reqres.in/api/users/${id}` for each one.

 In the below example, we have a `@setup` Scenario which is our data setup for our Scenario Outline.
-Up until now we are used to the `Background` section running for every Scenario, but that's not the case here, so we need to tell Karate about our `baseUrl` again.
+Up until now we are used to the `Background` section running before every Scenario, but anything tagged with `@setup` will actually run before the `Background`.
+This means we need to set our `baseUrl` within the `@setup` scenario.
+We'll still want to keep our `baseUrl` defined within the `Background` since any other scenarios still need to know the target URL.
 The `@setup` section then sends a GET request to the `https://reqres.in/api/users` endpoint and then we save the `data` array from the response into a `userData` variable.

 Now, within our Examples table, we can give our Scenario Outline access to the `userData` array from the `@setup`